-After fierce debate, Washington Senate approves new tax on capital gains by one vote
+After fierce debate, Washington State Senate approves new tax on capital gains by one vote

 The capital gains tax has been introduced several times in previous years but has never gained traction in the Legislature.
 Saturday’s vote in the Senate is the furthest the idea has made it through the legislative process.
 Supporters of the tax say that Washington — one of just a few states without an income tax — leans too heavily on its sales tax, disproportionately affecting those with less income.

-Opponents of a capital-gains tax have argued it’s a type of income tax illegal under state law.
+Opponents of a capital gains tax have argued it’s a type of income tax illegal under state law.

 Gov. Jay Inslee and other supporters have said they believe it is constitutional.
 The debate is certain to end up in court if the full Legislature approves the tax and Inslee signs it into law.